Howflet/Asynchronous-AI-Meeting-Platform/README.md

 ## Credits

-Shout outs to Ike and Alyan for inspiring me to build this.
-If you would like more about how this idea was born, please read [our story](PROJECT_STORY.md).
+Shout out to Ike and Alyan for inspiring me to build this.
+If you'd like to know more about how this idea was born, please read [our story](PROJECT_STORY.md).